-This area of Accounting Services coordinates the submission of various university tax filings, as well as monitors and promotes compliance with relevant Internal Revenue Service (IRS) and State of Michigan regulations.
+This area of Financial Services and Operations coordinates the submission of various university tax filings, as well as monitors and promotes compliance with relevant Internal Revenue Service (IRS) and State of Michigan regulations.
 Our responsibilities include

 - Furnishing Nonresident Alien Tax Information—Various IRS tax forms and tax treaty information

 - Preparing and submitting Michigan Tech’s Tax Form 990T—Unrelated Business Income Tax (UBIT)

 - Preparing and issuing Form1099-MISC—This may include payments made for independent contractors, medical payments, attorney fees, royalties, rents, prizes, and awards.

 - Preparing and issuing Form1042 and 1042-S—This may include payments made to international independent contractors, visiting scholars, and students, and applicable federal tax withheld

 - Determining taxability of moving reimbursements, employee educational assistance, and TRIP benefits

 - Consulting on the preparation and issuance of Form 1098-T

 - Conducting tax research as necessary and advising various departments on the tax consequences of University transactions